lich-uct/molpher-lib/doc/source/usage/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~

-In order to build the library, you will need to have some tools and libraries setup on your system.
+In order to build the library, some tools and libraries need to present.
-You can learn about them in detail here, but you do not have to setup a build environment yourself (see the
+You can learn about their role in detail here, but the actual setup can be done without much effort inside a conda environment so feel
-:ref:`following section <conda-build-env>` on some information about building inside the prepared conda environment):
+free to skip to the :ref:`next section <conda-build-env>`

+Overview of the tools involved (all can be obtained from Anaconda):

-    - *git* -- You will use it to check out the source code from the repository.
+    - *git* -- Used to check out the source code from the repository.
-    - *cmake* -- This tool will generate the Makefiles for the project and configure the build (searches for dependencies, makes sure libraries are correctly linked, etc.).
+    - *cmake* -- Generate the Makefiles for the project and configure the build (searches for dependencies, makes sure libraries are correctly linked, etc.).
 You should use version 3.9 and higher.
     - *build-essential* -- On most Linux distros, this package provides a compiler and other tools important for the build.
-    - *swig* -- It is used to generate the Python wrapping code (we are using version 3.0.12 at the moment).
+    - *swig* -- It is used to generate the Python wrapping code (we are using version 3.0 at the moment).

         SWIG is only required if you made changes to the binary interface (header files under :file:`include/`) and want to configure cmake
-        with the :command:`-DRUN_SWIG=ON` option (see the description of the *molpher_install_python* target in the section below).
+        with the :command:`-DRUN_SWIG=ON` option to build the Python bindings as well
+        (see the description of the *molpher_install_python* target in the section below).
         If this option is turned on, SWIG will be invoked by make upon build with the :command:`swig`
         command so make sure the SWIG executable is available in the working environment or that you have
-        correctly specified the :command:`-DCONDA_PREFIX` directive.
-In that case :command:`cmake` will look
+        correctly specified the :command:`-DCONDA_PREFIX` directive or :command:`CONDA_PREFIX` environment variable.
-        for :command:`swig` in your conda environment.

-    - *setuptools* -- This Python package is needed to build and install the Molpher-lib Python package.
+    - *setuptools* -- Needed to build and install the Molpher-lib Python package.
-    - *python{version}-dev* -- You will need this package to build Python bindings for your Python *version*.
+    - *python{version}-dev* -- You will need this package to build Python bindings for various Python versions.

         If you get 'Missing Python.h' compiler errors, you probably do not have this package installed.

     - *dependencies* -- Molpher-lib depends on three third-party libraries:

         - *tbb* (most versions should work fine up to 2020, versions starting 2021 lack some of the older interfaces and are currently not supported).
-        - *boost* (most new versions should work fine, i.e. 1.74.0)
+        - *boost* (newest versions should work fine, i.e. 1.74.0)
         - *rdkit* (there were some changes to the names of RDKit libraries and only versions newer than :command:`2019.03.4` are supported
         - *numpy* (RDKit dependency in Python, not required if you are only building the C++ code)

         You can leverage the libraries already installed on your system.
 In that case, :command:`cmake` should automatically find them
         on your path and link them during the build.
 The :file:`CMakeLists.txt` file is configured to link against dynamic versions of
         all libraries so make sure you have those installed.
 You can also obtain these dependencies in the conda build environment (see :ref:`*Using Conda to
         Manage the Build Environment* <conda-build-env>`).
-If you are not using conda, you
-        have to obtain/build them separately and place them in the :file:`deps` subdirectory of
-        the project repository or on your :envvar:`PATH`.
-There is a bash script (:file:`deps/build_deps.sh`)
-        which can download and build the dependencies automatically.
-It should then be sufficient to just run:

-        ..  code-block:: bash

-            ./build_deps.sh --all

-        However, this script is not maintained and will likely be out of date.

 .. _conda-build-env:

 Using Conda to Manage the Build Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A rather simple way to manage your build environment is through conda.
+The most straightforward way to setup a build environment for Molpher-lib is through Anaconda.
 You can start with the :code:`environment.yml` file in the root directory of the project repository (available `here <https://github.com/lich-uct/molpher-lib/blob/master/environment.yml>`_) and create a new environment from it: